 Disclosures to Family, Friends, and Others.
-We may disclose your PHI to family, friends, and others identified by you as involved in your care or the payment of your care.
-We may use or disclose PHI about you to notify others of your general condition and location in the hospital.
-We may also allow friends and family to act for you and pick-up prescriptions, X-rays, etc. when we determine it is in your best interest to do so.
-If you are available, we will give you the opportunity to object to these disclosures.
+We may disclose your PHI to family, friends, and others identified by you as involved in your care or the payment of your care, to the extent related to that person's involvement in your care or payment for your care.
+We may use or disclose your PHI to notify others of your general condition and location in the hospital.
+We may also allow friends and family to act for you and pick-up prescriptions, X-rays, etc. when we determine, in our professional judgment, that it is in your best interest to do so.
+If you are available, we will give you the opportunity to object to these disclosures, and then we will not make these disclosures if you object.